stephenmanyf/spring-boot/readme.txt

-spring boot version is required to be 2.1.2, the version later on would cause the unit tests do not work Spring security onced added to pom.xml, all resources will be required authroization, and return 401 error status
+spring boot version is required to be 2.1.2, the version later on would cause the unit tests do not work Spring security once added to pom.xml, all resources will be required authorization, and return 401 error status POM.xml line 1 unknown error is resolved by changing the spring boot version to 2.1.2

 hello world reference: https://www.mkyong.com/spring-boot/spring-rest-hello-world-example/ validation reference: https://www.mkyong.com/spring-boot/spring-rest-validation-example/